This page may contain affiliate links. Learn More.

-What do to in the garden in July?
+What to do in the garden in July?
 The vegetable garden is producing a lot and getting out of hand at the same time, so there are plenty of garden chores to do.
 July is HOT in Oklahoma!
 I guess bugs like it HOT because we have tons of them in our preschool garden.
 Pest control is on the list!
+To find out what to plant each month, check out this guide.

 At Little Sprouts, we are working tirelessly to keep up with the bug infestations.
 Squash vine borers, squash bugs, cabbage looper worms, aphids, ants, and anything else you can think of are eating our stuff like a hungry band of gobbling gobblers.
 We are also fighting rabbits and raccoons who swoop in at night and eat stuff that’s almost ready to pick-annoying!